-As you can read below, the communication from Yarra Council is extremely poor, there is no mention of detours for riders let alone these ‘works’ being a possible breach of breach of the Road Management Act and a fundamental disavowing of the Strategic Cycling Network.
+As you can read below, the communication from Yarra Council is extremely poor, there was no mention of detours for riders let alone these ‘works’ being a possible breach of breach of the Road Management Act and a fundamental disavowing of the Strategic Cycling Network.

-Background
+3. Background

 ElizabethStreet_Richmond_NoticeofWorks_March2026